 (iii) for purposes of the consideration of the submissions made on the land use scheme the Municipality may at any time prior to the submission of the land use scheme to the Council, request further information or elaboration on the submissions made from any person or body.

-(2) The department responsible for development planning in the Municipality must for purposes of proper consideration provide comments on the submissions made which comments must form part of the documentation to be submitted to the Council as contemplated in section 8.
+(2) The land use scheme committee must for purposes of proper consideration provide comments on the submissions made which comments must form part of the documentation to be submitted to the Council as contemplated in subsection (1)(b).

 Preparation of land use scheme

-The department responsible for development planning in the Municipality must, where required and based on the submissions made during public participation, make final amendments to the draft land use scheme, provided that; if such amendments are in the opinion of the Municipality materially different to what was published in terms of section 19(2), the Municipality must follow a further consultation and public participation process in terms of section 19(2) of this By-law, before the land use scheme is adopted by the Council.
+The land use scheme committee must, where required and based on the submissions made during public participation, make final amendments to the draft land use scheme, provided that; if such amendments are in the opinion of the Municipality materially different to what was published in terms of section 19(2), the Municipality must follow a further consultation and public participation process in terms of section 19(2) of this By-law, before the land use scheme is adopted by the Council.

 Submission of land use scheme to Council for approval and adoption

-(1) The department responsible for development planning in the Municipality must submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption.
+(1) The land use scheme committee must submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption.

 (2) The Council must consider and adopt the land use scheme with or without amendments.